bmp-dot/nutanixapibootcamp/api_vm_guest_customization/api_vm_guest_customization.rst

 Overview
 ++++++++

-In the following exercise, you will create a VM using Nutanix v3 APIs.
-In the API body you will include a Winodws unattend.xml to allow guest customization.
+In the following exercise, you will create a Windows VM using Nutanix v3 APIs.
+In the API body you will include a unattend.xml to allow guest customization.
 The unattend.xml is base64 encoded.

   Estimated time to complete: **30 MINUTES**

-Words there

-Exercise 1: Create your own VM
+Exercise 1: Create your Windows VM
 ++++++++++++++++++++++++++++++

 #.
 Click + in the main window to create a new tab-window